Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 * `M950 J2 C"fm0.switch"` creates GP input port 2 that follows the filament present indication of the filament monitor of extruder 0.
 This requires a monitor type that can detect filament presence (P1, P2, P4 or P6).
 Prefix the name with ! to invert the state.
 * `M950 J2 C"fm0.motion"` creates a port that reads active while that monitor has detected filament movement within the last 0.5 seconds.
 This works with the Duet3D and pulse-generating monitor types and is intended for monitors without a filament presence switch.
 * These ports can be used like any other input, for example with M581 triggers, M577, and in conditional GCode via the sensors.gpIn[] object model entries.
 Monitors that can detect filament presence also report it in the object model as sensors.filamentMonitors[].filamentPresent.
 * `M574 E0 P2` makes GP input port 2 the filament endstop of extruder 0.
-A G1 H1 extruder move then stops early when the port becomes active during positive extrusion, or inactive during negative extrusion, so the same port terminates both loading and unloading moves. `M574 E0 P"nil"` reverts to motor stall detection.
+A G1 H1 extruder move then stops early when the port becomes active during positive extrusion, or inactive during negative extrusion, so the same port terminates both loading and unloading moves. `M574 E0 P-1` reverts to motor stall detection.

 Example configuration and load/unload macros for a rotating magnet monitor without a filament presence switch: